-Support partnerships between public and private schools and community-based organizations (especially those led by youth and frontline community members) to educate students about ways to adapt to climate change.
+Support partnerships between public and private schools and community-based organizations (especially those led by youth and frontline community members) to educate students about the health and future of the Bay and ways to adapt to climate change.
 Share adaptation visions, solutions, and local pilot projects showcasing innovation with teachers, students, school districts and parent associations.
 Support schools so they can get more involved as partners in educating their local communities about rising sea levels and as leaders in elevating the importance of climate action and adaptation.
 Help schools offer both climate-literate curricula and career pipeline opportunities based in diversity and inclusivity.
+Consider partnerships with local employers to connect training with local jobs.
 Provide our future decision-makers and workforce with the knowledge and experience to tackle climate problems with equitable and innovative solutions.